Monday, November 16, 2009

 Mobile number portability from January 1, 2010

 The regulator, however was silent on the most important aspect of 'porting charge' which is the amount that a mobile user shall have to pay for porting the number.
-The regulations come a year after the government had announced
+The regulations come a year after the government had announced MNP implementation.
+The communications and IT minister, A Raja had last August said that MNP would be implemented last year however the process kept getting delayed.

 According to a statement issued by the regulator, MNP facility shall be available only within a given licensed service area.